-COLOMBIA • FRANK TORRES
+COLOMBIA • FRANK TORRES • VARIETY SELECT

-Frank started his coffee career by working for Starbucks' specialty coffee program before becoming a green buyer for several importers.
-Such experience informs his innovative and unique approach to processing.
+The La Indonesia farm has been in the Torres family for over 40 years.
+At just over 2 hectares, Frank dedicates most of the land to coffee and plantains.
+He started his coffee career by working for Starbucks' specialty coffee program before becoming a green buyer for several importers.
+Such experience informs his innovative approach to processing and explains why he grows so many unique lots.
 He is also very conscious of environmental impacts and focused heavily on soil conservation and biodiversity at farm level.
-As of this year 90% of his farm production is organic!
+As of this year 90% of his farm production is organic.

 La Union, Nariño.